 Sir Nowroji Saklatvala was born on September 10, 1875.
 He was educated at St. Xavier's School and College, Bombay (Mumbai).
 He joined the Tata organisation in 1899 as a clerk in the Svadeshi Mills.
 Within twenty years, he rose to be the head of the firm.

 He was created a C.I.E. in 1923, and knighted in 1933.
 During the First World War, he was associated with many committees and rendered particularly meritorious service as Honorary Adviser to the Munitions Board during 1919-1921.
-He represented as an Employers' Delegate in the 1921 International Labour Conference at Geneva.
+He attended the International Labour Conference at Geneva as an Employers’ Delegate, in 1921.
 He was connected for many years with the Committee of the Mill Owners' Association and was its Chairman in 1917.
 He was a member of the Bombay Legislative Council in 1921, and represented them in the Bombay Legislative Assembly in 1922.

 He was Chairman of about twenty large companies and corporations like The Tata Iron and Steel Co.
 Ltd. (TISCO), Tata Electric Companies, The Associated Cement Companies (ACC), the New India Life Insurance Company and Imperial Bank.
 He was also on the Board of the Bombay Port Trust.